maxime-michel/ttg/_posts/2013-06-21-tuning-a-guitar-for-dummies.md

 All musical instruments need to be tuned on a regular basis.
 This is true for guitars, [but also for pianos, harps, violins, etc.][other-instruments].
-Every single guitar string is under a certain tension that ranges from 6 to 10 kg (pounds?), and that energy tends to dissipate over time, making the guitar out of tune.
+Every single guitar string is under a certain tension that ranges from 15 to 20 pounds, and that energy tends to dissipate over time, making the guitar out of tune.

-On top of that, humidity and temperature variations have an influence on wood and make it swell or shrink, which also leads to small changes in the instruments's setup.
+On top of that, humidity and temperature variations have an influence on wood and make it swell or shrink, which also leads to small changes in the instrument's setup.
 This is why a guitar should *always* be tuned before it's played.

 ## A440